csula/cs3220-spring-2018/notes/html_css.md

 Credit: https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/How_CSS_works

 By far the most important image I've learned about CSS before is shown above.
-Browser as render engine is actually very predictable if you know how it parses the HTML and go from there.
+Browser as render engine is actually predictable if you know how it parses the HTML and how it parses CSS rules to form CSSOM.

 Browser starts by evaluating the HTML and form a DOM tree.
 While it's building the DOM tree, it will also actively fetch for the information out of DOM nodes.
-Some DOM node may require browser to make additional requests (e.g. images, link to fetch external CSS, JavaScript files ... etc.).
+Some DOM node may require browser to make additional requests (e.g. images, link to fetch external CSS, JavaScript files … etc.).
 From the request to fetch for CSS data, it will use the CSS response to construct CSSOM (CSS object model).

 With the CSSOM and DOM, browser then can match the CSS and its selected DOM to